The TAC can pay income benefits to accident victims. Income support can continue for three years after an accident.

 Loss of Earning Capacity (LOEC)

-In some instances, accident victims receive income benefits beyond the three years.
+Sometimes an accident victim will receive income benefits past the three years.
 A claimant whose permanent impairment is determined at 50% or more, is entitled to receive LOEC benefits until retirement age.
 But this entitlement is subject to some conditions.